-There are several systematic reviews and over 30 trials of EPO use in neonates (Aher and Ohlsson, 2012, 2014; Ohlsson and Aher, 2014).
+& Aher, 2014).
 EPO may reduce red cell transfusion requirements in neonates but its effect appears to be relatively modest whether given early or late.
-EPO has been suggested to have broader neuroprotection roles, but risks include the development of retinopathy of prematurity (ROP) related to pathological neovascularisation (Aher and Ohlsson, 2014).
+EPO has been suggested to have broader neuroprotection roles, but risks include the development of retinopathy of prematurity (ROP) related to pathological neovascularization (Aher & Ohlsson, 2014).
 Although underpowered for ROP, a recent RCT of EPO and darbepoeitin alfa (a novel erythropoiesis stimulating agent) in 102 preterm infants reported a significant reduction in transfusion requirements and donor exposures in both the EPO and darbepoeitin alfa groups compared with placebo (Ohls et al, 2013).
-EPO may be considered for preterm babies of parents who object to transfusion eg Jehovah's Witnesses, but may not prevent the need for transfusion.
+EPO may be considered for preterm babies of parents who object to transfusion, e.g. Jehovah's Witnesses, but may not prevent the need for transfusion.